Fr0st3h/Battle.net-Funcaptcha/README.md

 As long as you dont submit a captcha, you will constantly get 0 click captchas (until you need to solve a few 1-2 click captchas).
 This is how I achieved the "Captcha Bypass" in Hexogen.

-#Never share code or ideas with even those you think you trust.
+#Never share code or ideas, even with those who you "trust"